qZheng/syllabus-decoder/README.md

-# Syllabusy
+# Syllabuddy

-Syllabusy is a web app that allows users to upload their syllabi for ai to parse and summarize.
+Syllabuddy is a web app that allows users to upload their syllabi for ai to parse and summarize.
 Key details, dates, and information is extracted, which is then aggregated and displayed to the user.

 ## What are all the planned features?